Ammonia: Ships and maritime transport

-Green ammonia is considered as a potential fuel for future container ships.
 In 2020, the companies DSME and MAN Energy Solutions announced the construction of an ammonia-based ship, DSME plans to commercialize it by 2025.
 The use of ammonia as a potential alternative fuel for aircraft jet engines is also being explored.

-Japan intends to implement a plan to develop ammonia co-firing technology that can increase the use of ammonia in power generation, as part of efforts to assist domestic and other Asian utilities to accelerate their transition to carbon neutrality.
+In addition, hybrid engine configurations for supersonic aviation employing ammonia fuel have been investigated.
+Japan is implementing a plan to develop ammonia co-firing technology that can increase the use of ammonia in power generation, as part of efforts to assist domestic and other Asian utilities to accelerate their transition to carbon neutrality.
 In October 2021, the first International Conference on Fuel Ammonia (ICFA2021) was held.

 In June 2022, IHI Corporation succeeded in reducing greenhouse gases by over 99% during combustion of liquid ammonia in a 2,000-kilowatt-class gas turbine achieving truly CO_{2}-free power generation.